akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/index.md

 1. Download the zip file from Lightbend Tech Hub by clicking `CREATE A PROJECT FOR ME`.
 2. Extract the zip file to a convenient location:

-* On Linux and OSX systems, open a terminal and use the command unzip akka-quickstart-scala.zip.
+* On Linux and MacOS systems, open a terminal and use the command `unzip` akka-quickstart-scala.zip.
 Note: On OSX, if you unzip using Archiver, you also have to make the sbt files executable:

 ```
 $ chmod u+x ./sbt